Schools in education ‘cold spots’ less likely to recruit science teachers

 The analysis by the SchoolDash website looked at the number of vacancies posted in schools and colleges across England from 2019 to 2022.

-Prior to the pandemic, schools in EIAs were advertising fewer vacancies and this continues into the 2021/22 academic year.
+Prior to the pandemic, schools in EIAs were advertising fewer vacancies and this continued into the 2021/22 academic year.

 In 2019, there were 12.5 adverts per 1,000 teachers for science in EIAs compared with 15.8 in non-EIA schools.
 By 2022, there were 12.4 adverts in EIAs compared with 16.9 in non-EIA schools.